wdecoster/ECHO-pipeline/README.md

 **TE characterization**
 - non-ref TE analysis: identification of TE insertions not present in the reference genome using [TLDR](https://github.com/adamewing/tldr), followed by methylation information extraction using [script](workflow/scripts/TLDR-methylation_v2.sh)
 - ref TE analysis: [script](workflow/scripts/ref_TE_avg_meth.sh) to analyse and summarize sequence variants and methylation information across annotated TEs in the reference genome

+---

-## Repeat catalogs
+## REPEAT CATALOGS
-The ECHO pipeline comes with multiple repeat catalogs tailored to the elements of interest and the chosen reference genome (GRCh38 or T2T-CHM13v2).
-These catalogs, sourced from published resources and adapted for compatibility with the pipeline, define the loci at which genotyping and/or methylation profiling is performed.
+The ECHO pipeline includes multiple repeat catalogs specifically designed to capture the repetitive elements of interest, both tandem repeats (TRs) and transposable elements (TEs), for the selected reference genome (GRCh38 or T2T CHM13v2).
+These catalogs, which are hosted within this [zenodo repository](https://zenodo.org/records/16925640), are compiled from published resources and adapted to ensure compatibility with the pipeline.
+They define the genomic loci where genotyping and/or methylation profiling is performed, enabling analysis of the human repeatome.

 ### **Tandem repeats**
 For tandem repeat (TR) analysis, catalogs specify the 1-based genomic coordinates of repeat loci to be profiled in the following format.